StackExchange/dnscontrol/docs/_functions/global/D_EXTEND.md

 #12: CREATE CNAME i.sub.domain.tld j.sub.domain.tld.
 ```
 {% include endExample.html %}

+BUG: There is currently a bug with domain matching.
+If domain
+`do.tld` and `sub.do.tld` exist, then `D_EXTEND("ub.do.tld", ...` will
+extend `sub.do.tld`.
+This will be fixed before the next release.

 ProTips: `D_EXTEND()` permits you to create very complex and
 sophisticated configurations, but you shouldn't.
 Be nice to the next